! NOTE !

 This would make the book huge and unwieldy --- because of all the sport sections (about 17), and their common use of many of the exercises, like "downward dog" and "air chair".

-The tables herein are intended to help locate the descriptions (by page number) --- as well as to organize the e-cises into standing, sitting, kneeling, lying-down groups.
+The tables of these web pages are intended to help locate the descriptions (by page number) --- as well as to organize the e-cises into standing, sitting, kneeling, lying-down groups.

 This type of grouping is not presented in the book, but it has its advantages --- such as providing for a quick way to see the e-cises that you can consider doing when sitting --- or when standing and waiting for a ride, for example.